 Each team will get a total of 20 minutes to present their case.
 And 5 minutes will be allotted for rebuttal.
 The division of time per speaker is left to the discretion of the team, where the teams shall divide timings as:

-- a.
-Speaker 1- mention the specific time with respect to specific issues. - b.
-Speaker 2- mention the specific time with respect to specific issues, rounds shall be 50 points per speaker by judge.
-The speakers shall provide the copies of the compendium in the court room.
-No two Teams will argue against each other morethan once in the Preliminary Rounds.
+a.
+Speaker 1- mention the specific time with respect to specific issues.

+b.
+Speaker 2- mention the specific time with respect to specific issues,

 (on A4 size paper to be submitted in the court room)